 A free transit zone (FTZ) also operates within the City of Perth boundaries.
 You can travel on any bus with the City of Perth for free.
 FTZ signposts are displayed on the route limits.
 For travel outside the FTZ, please purchase a ticket from the driver or purchase a SmartRider from Perth Station or from newsagents.

 Find further information on the Transperth website to plan your journey, access timetables and more.

 Once you’re in the city, hop on and off the free CAT (Central Area Transit) buses which operate daily.
 The CAT buses have four routes covering all parts of the city.
 CAT bus stops have distinctive stands and real-time passenger information that tell you when the next bus is due.
 The CAT bus timetable is available on the Transperth website.

-For tourists, a popular way to see the City is with CitySightseeing Perth who operate red double decker bus that allow users to hop on and off at Perth’s major tourist attractions.
+If you’re a tourist in Perth, a popular way to see the City is with CitySightseeing Perth, who run Double Decker bus tours that allow passengers to hop on and off at Perth’s major tourist attractions.

 Perth Explorer Bus

 Hop On and Hop Off to your heart’s delight and discover the best Perth has to offer with the whole family.
 See the city and its unique flavour whilst enjoying Perth’s glorious sun on the top deck!